bzcheeseman/Dali/README.md

 That's it.
 Now built examples will be stored in `cpp/build/examples`.
 For instance a character prediction model using Stacked LSTMs is built under `cpp/build/examples/character_prediction`.

+#### Tests

+To compile and run tests you need [Google Tests](https://code.google.com/p/googletest/).
+Download it [here](https://code.google.com/p/googletest/downloads/detail?name=gtest-1.7.0.zip).

+#### 1. Compile and run tests

+From the build folder do the following:

+    cmake ..
+    make -j 9 run_tests

+##### 2.a Install Gtest on Mac OSX

+Homebrew does not offer a way of installing gtest, however in a few steps you can get it running.
+First go to the directory where you downloaded Gtests:

+    cd gtest-1.7.0
+    mkdir mybuild
+    cd mybuild
+    cmake ..
+    cp libgtest_main.a /usr/local/lib/libgtest_main.a
+    cp libgtest.a /usr/local/lib/libgtest.a
+    cp -R ../include/* /usr/local/include/

+Now cmake should be able to find gtest (go back to step 1).

+###### 2.b Install Gtest on Fedora Linux

+Using `yum` it's a piece of cake:

+    sudo yum install gtest gtest-devel

 #### MKL Zaziness Problems

 On Mac OSX, or more generally when using [Intel's gracious MKL Library](https://software.intel.com/en-us/intel-mkl) you may encounter an interesting bug with [`Eigen`](http://eigen.tuxfamily.org/bz/show_bug.cgi?id=874) where `MKL_BLAS` is shown as undefined during compilation.